 "Although the dream is a very strange phenomenon and an inexplicable mystery, far more inexplicable is the mystery and aspect our minds confer on certain objects and aspects of life."

 The Surrealist artists sought to channel the unconscious as a means to unlock the power of the imagination.
-Disdaining rationalism and literary realism, and powerfully influenced by, the Surrealists believed the conscious mind repressed the power of the imagination, weighting it down with taboos.
-Influenced also by , they hoped that the psyche had the power to reveal the contradictions in the everyday world and spur on revolution.
-Their emphasis on the power of the imagination puts them in the tradition of , but unlike their forbears, they believed that revelations could be found on the street and in everyday life.
-The Surrealist impulse to tap the subconscious mind, and their interests in myth and primitivism, went on to shape the , and they remain influential today.
+Disdaining rationalism and literary realism, and powerfully influenced by psychoanalysis, the Surrealists believed the rational mind repressed the power of the imagination, weighting it down with taboos.
+Influenced also by Karl Marx, they hoped that the psyche had the power to reveal the contradictions in the everyday world and spur on revolution.
+Their emphasis on the power of personal imagination puts them in the tradition of Romanticism, but unlike their forbears, they believed that revelations could be found on the street and in everyday life.
+The Surrealist impulse to tap the unconscious mind, and their interests in myth and primitivism, went on to shape many later movements, and the style remains influential to this today.

 Concepts and Styles

 Surrealism shared much of the anti-rationalism of Dada, the movement out of which it grew.
 The original Parisian Surrealists used art as a reprieve from violent political situations and to address the unease they felt about the world's uncertainties.
 By employing fantasy and dream imagery, artists generated creative works in a variety of media that exposed their inner minds in eccentric, symbolic ways, uncovering anxieties and treating them analytically through visual means.